relativityone/server-datatransfer-import-api-rdc/README.md

 1. The 64-bit RDC will fails to install on a 32-bit OS.
 On launch, the user gets the message: "This installation package is not supported by this processor type.
 Contact your product vendor."
 1. Attempting to downgrade (install V1 when V2 is already installed) prompts user with message: "Unable to install because a newer version of this product is already installed."
 1. Attempting to install both the 32- and 64-bit RDC on the same machine fails.
-Exact behavior TBD.
+The user will be prompted with the message: "Unable to install because a newer version of this product is already installed."
 1. Attempting to install either the 32- or 64-bit RDC on a machine without .NET Framework 4.5 fails with the error message: "This application requires .NET Framework 4.5.
 Please install the .NET Framework then run this installer again."

 ## Build artifacts